AmitDhavale77/Tuza_Technical_Challenge/README.md

 ## Instructions

-Running the script to output whether the fees a business currently pays are competitive, neutral or non-competitive.
+Running the script (Set the 'Tuza_Technical_Challenge' directory as the home folder for the project) to output whether the fees a business currently pays are competitive, neutral or non-competitive.

 ```bash
 python main.py